avahoffman/urban-weed-genomics/bash/README.md

     CTTGTA  ATTCCT  DS.BA.GA.U.2

 The 'process_radtags' command will demultiplex the data by seperating out each sublibrary into the individual samples.
-It can also clean the data, and will remove low quality reads and discard reads where a barcode was not found.
+It will then clean the data, and will remove low quality reads and discard reads where a barcode was not found.

+### Step 4b - Organize files

+In a new directory, make sure the files are organized by species.
+By default, files are sent to `~/scratch/demux/*sublibrary_name*`, but each file will need to be sent to `~/scratch/demux/*SPP*`.
+For example, the file “DS.MN.L01-DS.M.1.1.fq.gz” should be sent to the `~/scratch/demux/DS` directory.

+Note: this is not automated at this point but it would be nice to automate the file moving process so it’s not forgotten at this point.

-### Step 4b - Assessing the raw, processed, and cleaned data
+### Step 4c - Assess the raw, processed, and cleaned data

-In the script for the [above section](#step-4---04-process_radtagssh), we have specified that a new output folder be created for each sublibrary.
+In the script for [Step 4](#step-4---04-process_radtagssh), we have specified that a new output folder will be created for each sublibrary.
 The output folder is where all sample files and the log file will be dumped for each sublibrary.
 It is important to specify a different output folder if you have multiple sublibraries because we will be assessing the output log for each sublibrary individually (and otherwise, the log is overwritten when the script loops to a new sublibrary).

 The utility `stacks-dist-extract` can be used to extract data from the log file.
-First, it is important to examine the library-wide statistics to identify sublibraries where barcodes may have been misentered or where sequencing error may have occurred.
+First, we examined the library-wide statistics to identify sublibraries where barcodes may have been misentered or where sequencing error may have occurred.
-Use:
+We used:

      stacks-dist-extract process_radtags.log total_raw_read_counts

 to pull out data on the total number of sequences, the number of low-quality reads, whether barcodes were found or not, and the total number of retained reads per sublibary.
-Assay these to make sure there are no outliers or sublibraries that need to be checked and rerun.
+Look over these to make sure there are no outliers or sublibraries that need to be checked and rerun.

-Next, use:
+Next, we used:

      stacks-dist-extract process_radtags.log per_barcode_raw_read_counts | head